 Anyways, enough about that.

-My great news is that on August 20th, Dr. Lin deemed me healthy enough not to have to go back until October!
+My great news is that on August 20th, Dr. Lin said I’m healthy enough that I don’t have to go back to see him until October 2015.

 He concluded I was in remission and things were returning to normal.
 It lasted four months.

 Then I got sick again, really violently ill and things started to slide downhill quickly.
 Shortly after that, he dumped me.
 Then I landed in ER at Far Eastern and that experience was so bad, I finally moved to Tzu Chi Hospital, which is where I’m still going to this day.

 My life will never be ‘normal’ because of these conditions.
 I still suffer from chronic pain and fatigue because of the war that continues to rage on inside my body.